(No ratings)

 Lung capacity is carefully monitored for several months after surgery.
 Patients who have had a transplant will also have to take anti-rejection drugs for the rest of their lives.
 These drugs stop the body's immune system from attacking the new lung.
 The main risks after a transplant are infection and rejection (when the immune system attacks the 'foreign' lung).
 A healthy lifestyle, including maintaining a diet high in vegetables and lean protein, not smoking, and getting enough exercise, is important to keeping the lungs functioning as well as possible.
 With proper care, many patients can live ten or even twenty years after a lung transplant.

 Dr. Dilip Sri Nath, MD graduated from New York University (NYU) School of Medicine in 1999.
-He completed residency at Children's Hospital of Wisconsin.
-He is certified by the Board Certification: Congenital Cardiac Surgery-Pediatric and has a state license in Missouri.
+He completed residency at University of Minnesota Affiliated Hospitals.
+He is certified by the Board Certification: General Surgery and has a state license in Missouri.

 Medical School: New York University (NYU) School of Medicine (1999)